Skip to content

 Interactive Physical Sound Displays

-Three tangible user interface prototypes were developed, that use sensor technology in combination with mechanical actuators to provide an interactive physical display of sound and music data for people with visual impairments.
+Based on the insights of the workshops at the BBI and in collaboration with visually impaired and blind experts, three tangible interfaces were developed, that use sensor technology in combination with mechanical actuators to provide an interactive physical display of sound and music data for people with visual impairments.
 The interfaces can be used either separately or combined as input and output devices utilizing pin-based, string-based and wheel-based interaction elements.

 tangible string